Beta & Cancelled Games

 Every change in a game makes a different gaming experience for us… we would like to save some documents about this evolution for curiosity, historic and artistic preservation.
 Sadly we are not young anymore: we have families, full-time jobs, bills to pay and other real-life commitments that keep us busy 24/7.

 So until we find some rich businessman that would pay us a full salary to research unseen games, we decided that Unseen64 will not cover new games for current-gen consoles (PS4, XBONE, Wii U) and not even “current gen” handleds as the 3DS or PSVita.
 We would not be able to do a good work when we are already in trouble to cover all the most interesting beta and cancelled games for the “retro” consoles.
-So Unseen 64 is now an archive of Retro-Unseen-Games till the seventh generation of consoles.
+So Unseen64 is now an archive of Retro-Unseen-Games till the seventh generation of consoles.
+While we cannot write new articles for the main site, we may use the help of volunteers, journalists, young authors and keep our server online thanks to the support of essay writing companies (for examples homeschool Online from Northgate Academy and students who Attend High School Online can rely upon professional essay writers from AdvancedWriters.com to get papers written online, or even Paralegal Certificate Programs).
+Got stuck with your assignment?
+Simply pay for essay writing on Studyclerk.
+Students often face challenges working on their college tasks.
+For this reason, many of them use the assignment help service by EduBirdie.
+Do not lose the chance and improve your grades!

-And trust us, there are still HUNDREDS of unseen retro games for Nintendo, Sega, Sony, Microsoft and other consoles to be added to Unseen 64!
+And trust us, there are still HUNDREDS of unseen retro games for Nintendo, Sega, Sony, Microsoft and other consoles to be added to Unseen64!
+Thanks to the support of friends and organizations we can keep our site online and help more people learning about the history of video games.
 And if you want even more unseen games?
-Check our friends at Assembler Games, Games That Weren't and The Cutting Room Floor :)
+Check our friends at Games That Weren’t, VGDensetsu, Forest of Illusion DreamcastInfo and The Cutting Room Floor :)

 What do they say about Unseen 64?